 “Not in a sandwich”

-I don’t eat meat.
+I don’t eat animals.
 I used to, but there were several things leading up to the day I “officially” quit.

 For instance, when I was a little girl, my grandpa used to fish.
 I remember very clearly one time when he and I were in the shed, and he was getting a big bullhead ready to be fixed for dinner.
 He cut off the tail, put his arm through to the mouth, and made it talk to me.
 That evening, I could not possibly eat that fish with whom I had made friends.